quaie/ccsp/index.md

 ```

 ## Disclaimer

+If you find funny links: this repo is just  a copy of my old [CISSP](https://github.io/quaie/cissp) repo :).

 As stated earlier, brevity is the most important quality of these notes; they might be definitions, ideas, copy/paste from other text, abbreviations, whatever.
 Take it or leave it.